 curl -XDELETE "https://localhost:8983/solr/collection1/schema/feature-store/first_store"

-Learning to rank model store
+Learning to rank models

 List